Gesang der Jünglinge: Materials and form

 There are three basic types of material used: (1) electronically generated sine tones, (2) electronically generated pulses (clicks), and (3) filtered white noise.
 To these is added the recorded voice of a boy soprano, which incorporates elements of all three types: vowels are harmonic spectra, which may be conceived as based on sine tones; fricatives and sibilants are like filtered noises; plosives resemble impulses.
 Each of these may be composed along a scale running from discrete events to massed "complexes" structured statistically.
 The last category occurs in Stockhausen's electronic music for the first time in Gesang der Jünglinge, and originates in the course of studies Stockhausen took between 1954 and 1956 with Werner Meyer-Eppler at the University of Bonn.

 The text of Gesang der Jünglinge is from a Biblical story in the Book of Daniel where Nebuchadnezzar throws Shadrach, Meshach, and Abednego into a fiery furnace but miraculously they are unharmed and begin to sing praises to God.
 This text is presented in a carefully devised scale of seven degrees of comprehensibility, an idea which also came from Werner Meyer-Eppler's seminars.

 Influence on popular music

-Key aspects of the arrangement of Tomorrow Never Knows, the final track of The Beatles' 1966 studio album Revolver was inspired by Gesang der Jünglinge.
-Tomorrow Never Knows is credited as a Lennon–McCartney song, but was written primarily by John Lennon with major contributions to the arrangement by Paul McCartney.
+Key aspects of the arrangement of "Tomorrow Never Knows", the final track of The Beatles' 1966 studio album Revolver, were inspired by Gesang der Jünglinge.
+"Tomorrow Never Knows" is credited as a Lennon–McCartney song, but was written primarily by John Lennon with major contributions to the arrangement by Paul McCartney.
 The track included looped tape effects.
 For the track, McCartney supplied a bag of 1/4-inch audio tape loops he had made at home after listening to Gesang der Jünglinge.
-The Beatles would continue to use similar efforts with Revolution 9, a track produced in 1968 for The White Album that also made use of sound collage.
+The Beatles would continue to use similar efforts with "Revolution 9", a track produced in 1968 for The White Album that also made use of sound collage.